Fraser Island is a remote sand island off the eastern coast of Australia.

 Private Holiday Resorts

-Fraser Island has a host of resorts to choose from.
+Fraser Island has a host of hotels and resorts to choose from.
 Located off Australia’s eastern Queensland coast Fraser Island host near half a million visitors each year.

 Here are some of the better know holiday resorts.